grozdniyandy/bablo/README.md

 You can either check the "Usage" or download already compiled code from "releases".

 ## Dependencies
-This code uses the Go standard library and one external dependency github.com/gocolly/colly/v2.
+This code uses the Go standard library and two external dependencies golang.org/x/net/html and golang.org/x/net/proxy.

 ## License
 This code is released under the [MIT License](LICENSE).